nBLOG

 Upon further research, I noticed that I ended up with basically an Orbea Alma World Cup configuration with the following differences:

 1. N/A: I used the Team frame instead of the WC for purely cosmetic reasons: black and white instead of black and blue.
-The transition from the black to the white is perfect for the [white] fork I got.4
+The transition from the black to the white is perfect for the [white] fork I got.
+4 You still have to have a sense of style even with these sorts of things IMHO

 2. Downgrade: Using a Crosstrail wheelset instead of the Crossmax